svlord/CodeExample/README.md

-# File "code_example" contains an example of my code on Python
+# File "code_example.py" contains an example of my code on Python